tdwg/website/content/pages/home/index.md

 2. promotes their use through training and outreach;
 3. acts as a forum for discussing biodiversity informatics through meetings, publications, and online collaboration; and
 4. undertakes any other activities that support the organisation and its mission.

+See the [About](../about/) section to learn how TDWG operates and how you can participate.
+Active Interest Groups are described under [Community](../community).